Databases - By Title

 Search for Databases by Keyword

 Euromonitor's online market research tool, formerly called GMID or Global Market Information Database, monitors economic trends and gives strategic analysis, market size, and market share for numerous products across key countries.
 Passport includes demographic, psychographic, economic and marketing reports, and statistics, which are comparable across countries.
 It provides country profiles that include economic news and emerging sectors, and integrated data sets that provide historical trends and forecasting numbers.
-Restricted to Auraria students, faculty, and staff only; login required.
 Datasets may be downloaded to Excel.

 Sponsored by the U.S. Department of Veterans Affairs.
 Indexes literature on post-traumatic stress disorder (PTSD) and other mental-health sequelae of traumatic events, without disciplinary, linguistic, or geographical limitations.

 This collection presents full text essays that present an overview, and both affirmative and opposing arguments for hundreds of controversial issues.
 Also included are Critical Thinking Guides created to enhance user skills in determining fact versus opinion.
-Additionally, information is culled from magazines, newspapers, radio and TV news transcripts, video clips, primary source documents, and reference books.
+Additionally, information is culled from magazines, newspapers, radio and TV news transcripts, video clips, primary source documents, and reference books are cited.